icarus507/icarus507.github.io/_posts/2016-05-20-welcome-to-jekyll.md

 ---
 layout: post
-title: Markdown Cheatsheet
-summary: Markdown is a way to style text on the web.
-You control the display of the document; formating words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
-Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in.
-featured-img: ruben-santander-69158
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.